FrontendMasters/bootcamp/lessons/intro.md

 title: "Introduction to the Course"
 path: "/intro"
 ---

-From Brian Holt and Jen Kramer, instructors:
+From Jen Kramer and Brian Holt, your instructors:

 We are excited to teach you the basics of web development, including HTML, CSS, and some JavaScript.
 In this course we assume you know absolutely nothing about writing code.

 Because this is a short course, we are not able to cover everything about HTML, CSS, JavaScript, and web development exhaustively.
 Our goal is to teach you just enough to determine whether this kind of work for you.
 Do you enjoy it?
 Is it interesting?

-If so, you'll be ready to dig into all of the resources the Internet offers, learning more on your own. **Completing this course will not prepare you to be a professional web developer.** You will need more practice with these concepts and more education.
+If so, you'll be ready to dig into all of the resources the Internet offers, learning more on your own. **Completing this course will not fully prepare you to be a professional web developer.** You will need more practice with these concepts and more education.
 However, this course is an excellent start towards that goal.

 ## Prerequisites